SvyatoslavFedynyak/Client-Server_ToDoApp/README.md

-# Client-Server_ToDoApp
+# Galagram
-This repository contains ToDo application, based on client-server model.
+This repository contains Galagram application, based on WPF and Entity Framework.